d-bucur/godot-vision-cone/readme.md

 Check out the [example scene](addons\vision_cone_2d\examples\example.tscn) to see different configurations for the plugin in action.
 You can read the text in the explanation labels in the scene for more details on what's happening

-The main idea is that rays are shot into many directions around the object and the resulting shape can be written to a render shape like Polygon2D or to a collision shape like CollisionPolygon2D
+The main idea is that rays are shot into many directions around the object and the resulting shape can be written to a render shape like Polygon2D or to a collision shape like CollisionPolygon2D.
+You can also call `calculate_vision_shape()` directly to get an array of points for the shape and then use that however you wish.

-The DebugDraw node and associated script only draw the cone inside the editor as this has to be done in a different script entirely
+The DebugDraw node and associated script only draw an approximation of the cone inside the editor as this has to be done in a different script entirely and cannot use actual physics in the scene

 # 📝 Notes
 - This implements the simple raycasting method described [here](https://www.redblobgames.com/articles/visibility/).
 The optimized version of it with raycasts to corners is hard to make as a general solution that will work on different projects